George Scratchley Brown: Chairman of the Joint Chiefs of Staff

 In April 1976 during an interview with Ranan Lurie, a cartoonist for Newsweek, Brown was asked to comment on his opinion of the British Armed Forces, Brown replied, "They're no longer a world power.
 All they've got are generals, admirals and bands."
 Reaction in Britain was mixed.
 Some, like Lord Allenby condemned Brown's remarks, while others, like Lord Monckton acknowledged the truth of the remarks.
-Brown also said that Israel was a "burden" to the United States, and predicted that Iran would become an important military power in the Middle East.
-The event that cause a sparked of controversy especially in the middle of a presidential election was eventually resolved by Secretary of Defense Donald Rumsfeld and Brown himself, who immediately apologize for the remark.
-Both Brown and Rumsfeld held a press conference in The Pentagon to reaffirm that the statement was actually a mistake.
-Some even speculated that the statement was actually leaked by the opposition site to take advantage during the election, in which Brown replied to the reporter that "I'm not in a position to judge" and Rumsfeld also replied "He's not in a position to judge, he's exactly right I agree with him completely."